onflow/flow/flips/20210824-fcl-tx-payer-service.md

 One of the features of Flow is that transaction fees can be payed by an account seperate from the authorizers of that transaction.
 Applications that wish to provide "free" transactions for their users could opt to pay for their users transactions themselves.
-They would do this by produdcing a signature for the transaction as the payer for that transaction.
+They would do this by producing a signature for the transaction as the payer for that transaction.
 Upon receiving this transaction, the Flow network would then deduct transaction fees from the payer, not any of the authorizers.

-Some FCL compatible Wallets choose to "swap out" the payer of a transaction they're requested to sign with a Flow account that the wallet controls (in the case that the user's Flow account is specified as the transactions payer) to provide "free" transactions for their users.
+Some FCL compatible Wallets choose to "swap out" the payer of a transaction they're requested to sign with a Flow account that the wallet controls (in the case that the users Flow account is specified as the transactions payer) to provide "free" transactions for their users.
 While this makes for a desireable user experience for those that use Wallets with this feature, applications do not get the guarantee that _all_ of their users will get this user experience.
 This is because users are able to use whichever FCL